wdka-publicationSt/BeyondSocial-wiki/README.md

 This wiki skin is developed for [Beyond Social](http://beyond-social.org/), a publishing project around Social Art & Design at the [Willem de Kooning Academie](http://www.wdka.nl/) in Rotterdam.
 The skin and the other wiki developments are a collaborative product of the Hybrid Publishing research group and the Social Practices department in collaboration with André Castro and Manetta Berends.

+In between 2014 & 2016, Beyond Social already used a wiki as part of their publishing workflow, where it had a backend function for a [wiki2web workflow](https://github.com/wdka-publicationSt/BeyondSocial).
+The wiki was a workarea, where articles and images were collected and brought together to generate the online Beyond Social Issues.

+In November 2016 we made the choice to change the Beyond Social publishing workflow.
+The wiki2web workflow made it difficult to make relatively small changes to the structure of the Beyond Social issues, for example to the topic and section categories.
+The collaboration between editors and developers was sometimes difficult.
+The specific expectations did often not match with the wealth of possibilities that the wiki software offered.
+As a response to this, we decided to not use the wiki as a backend anymore, but instead, we decided to start to use the wiki as a wiki in itself: both as back- and frontend of Beyond Social.

 ## Install the BeyondSocial skin and customize your own
 The Beyond Social skin is based on the Vector skin and is implemented in a Mediawiki 1.28 installation.
 Make sure you install this version or higher.
 It is recommended to make an installation of MediaWiki locally, where you can test your changes to the skin.